PlaceBasedCarbonCalculator/build/README.md

 ## Input Data

-Note that the pipeline looks for data folders defined in [`parameters.json`](https://github.com/PlaceBasedCarbonCalculator/build/blob/main/parameters.json) defines two input data locations:
+Note that the pipeline looks for data folders defined in [`parameters.json`](https://github.com/PlaceBasedCarbonCalculator/build/blob/main/parameters.json) which requires two input data locations:

 `path_data` should point to a local copy of [this repo](https://github.com/PlaceBasedCarbonCalculator/inputdata) which holds all open source inputs

 `path_secure_data` should point to a local copy of [this repo](https://github.com/PlaceBasedCarbonCalculator/inputdatasecure)

 Note that because this secure data can not be published on GitHub the repo is empty and contains place holders that describe the data and how it can be obtained.
+More information on data sources is provided in each repo.

 ## Running the pipeline.